All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Wegovy help with arthritis symptoms?
 Review clinical evidence on how Wegovy's weight loss and anti-inflammatory effects may reduce joint pain, improve mobility, and slow osteoarthritis progression.

-Wegovy for arthritis is not an FDA-approved use, but growing clinical evidence suggests that the weight loss and anti-inflammatory properties of this semaglutide formulation may provide substantial relief for arthritis patients.
+Wegovy for arthritis isn't an FDA-approved use, but growing clinical evidence suggests that the weight loss and anti-inflammatory properties of this semaglutide formulation may provide substantial relief for arthritis patients.
 Wegovy's ability to produce average weight loss of 15% in clinical trials, combined with documented reductions in systemic inflammatory markers, addresses two of the most important drivers of arthritis progression: excess joint loading and chronic inflammation.

-Understanding How Weight and Inflammation Drive Arthritis
+How How Weight and Inflammation Drive Arthritis

-Arthritis pain is not just about cartilage wearing down.
+Arthritis pain isn't just about cartilage wearing down.
 Research over the past two decades has revealed that arthritis is a metabolic and inflammatory disease as much as a mechanical one.
 Patients with obesity are three to four times more likely to develop knee osteoarthritis, and the risk increases with every unit of BMI above 25 .

 The relationship works through two parallel pathways.
 The first is mechanical: every additional pound of body weight adds roughly four pounds of compressive load to the knee and six pounds to the hip during walking .
 The second is biochemical: fat tissue produces a steady stream of inflammatory molecules, including interleukin-6, C-reactive protein, and adipokines like leptin, which directly activate destructive enzymes in cartilage and synovial tissue .